 Victoria College is a public, open-admission college.
 Our mission is to provide educational opportunities and services for our students and the communities we serve.
-Victoria College provides
+Victoria College provides transfer to a university.

 Associate Degrees and Certificates - Programs leading to the Associate of Arts, Associate of Science, Associate of Applied Science, and Certificates that meet the needs of the students and communities within our service area.